Tallow for Eczema: Does It Actually Help?

 What product to use

-For eczema, our most-recommended starting point is Unscented Whipped Body Butter — the cleanest, simplest formula, with no honey, no fragrance, and the lowest reactivity profile.
+For eczema-prone skin, our most-recommended starting point is Unscented Whipped Body Butter — the cleanest, simplest formula, with no honey, no fragrance, and the lowest reactivity profile.
 Baby Whip is also an excellent option for sensitive skin (its formula is the gentlest in our line — designed originally for newborn skin).

 What to expect